Introduction of Microcomputer System

-The 8085 microprocessor is an example of Microcomputer System.
-A microprocessor system contains : two types of memory that are EPROM and R/WM, Input and Output devices and the buses that are used to link all the peripherals (memory and I/Os) to the MPU.
+The 8085 microprocessor is an example of a Microcomputer System.
+A microprocessor system contains two types of memory that are EPROM and R/WM, Input and Output devices, and the buses that are used to link all the peripherals (memory and I/Os) to the MPU.

-For example, sending a data to the output device, the MPU places the device address (or output port number) on the address bus, data on the data bus and enables the output device by using its control signal I/O Write.
-After that the output device display the result.
+For example, sending data to the output device, the MPU places the device address (or output port number) on the address bus, data on the data bus, and enables the output device by using its control signal I/O Write.
+After that, the output device displays the result.

-The other peripheral that are not enabled remain in a high impedance state called Tri-state.
-The bus drivers increases the current driving capacity of the buses, the decoder decodes the address to identify the output port, and the latch holds data output for display.
+The other peripheral that is not enabled remain in a high impedance state called Tri-state.
+The bus drivers increase the current driving capacity of the buses, the decoder decodes the address to identify the output port, and the latch holds data output for display.
 These devices are called Interfacing devices.
-This Interfacing devices are semiconductor chips that are needed to connect peripherals to the bus system.
+These Interfacing devices are semiconductor chips that are needed to connect peripherals to the bus system.

 The block diagram of a microcomputer system is shown below: